Reading-Advantage-Thailand/codecamp-advantage/src/data/curriculum/RR04FS/RR04FS-ruby-on-rails-react-course-syllabus.md

 # RR04FS Ruby on Rails + React Course Syllabus

-## Week 1: Development Environment Setup
-- Unit: DEV101A1
-- Description: Setting up VSCode, Git, GitHub, and essential development tools for Ruby on Rails and React.

-## Week 2: HTML and CSS Fundamentals
-- Unit: HTML101A1
-- Description: HTML5 semantic elements, CSS layout techniques, responsive design.

-## Week 3: JavaScript Fundamentals
-- Unit: JSC201A1
-- Description: JavaScript syntax, functions, objects, asynchronous programming.

-## Week 4: Ruby Fundamentals
-- Unit: RUB501A1
-- Description: Ruby syntax, OOP, modules, file I/O.

-## Week 5: Ruby on Rails Fundamentals
-- Unit: RAI601A1
-- Description: Rails project structure, MVC architecture, Active Record.

-## Week 6: React Fundamentals
-- Unit: REA401A3
-- Description: React basics, components, hooks, state management adapted for use with Rails backend.

-## Week 7: Database Fundamentals
-- Unit: DBM501A3
-- Description: Relational database concepts, SQL basics adapted for MySQL.

-## Week 8: Authentication and Authorization
-- Unit: AUT601A4
-- Description: User authentication, JWT, OAuth, role-based access control adapted for Devise.

-## Week 9: API Development
-- Unit: API701A4
-- Description: RESTful API design, versioning, documentation, security adapted for Rails API.

-## Week 10: Integrating Frontend and Backend
-- Unit: INT701A4
-- Description: Connecting frontend to backend, state management, API consumption adapted for Rails + React.

-## Week 11: Testing and Quality Assurance
-- Unit: TES801P3
-- Description: Unit testing, integration testing, end-to-end testing partially reused for Ruby-based stack.

-## Week 12: DevOps and Deployment
-- Unit: DEP901A3
-- Description: CI/CD, cloud deployment, containerization adapted for AWS.

-## Week 13: Performance Optimization
-- Unit: OPT1001P3
-- Description: Backend and frontend optimization, caching, load testing partially reused for Ruby-based stack.

-## Capstone Project: E-commerce Platform
-- Description: Integrate all learned skills to build a comprehensive e-commerce platform.
+## Course Overview

+This intensive 13-week bootcamp is designed to transform beginners into proficient full-stack developers, specializing in the Ruby on Rails and React ecosystem.
+The course covers Ruby on Rails, React, TypeScript, and related technologies.
+Students will work on five progressive projects throughout the course, each integrated with the units to provide hands-on application of learned skills.

+## Course Structure and Project Integration

+The bootcamp is divided into 13 units, each focusing on specific technologies and concepts.
+Projects are integrated into these units to provide practical application of skills as they are learned.
+Each unit is assigned a standardized code for easy reference across different codecamps.

+1. DEV101A1: Development Environment Setup (3 days)

+   - Setting up VSCode, Git, GitHub, and essential development tools for Ruby on Rails and React.
+   - Project: Personal Portfolio - Setup and initialization

+2. HTML101A1: HTML and CSS Fundamentals (5 days)

+   - HTML5 semantic elements
+   - CSS layout techniques (Flexbox, Grid)
+   - Responsive web design
+   - Project: Personal Portfolio - Basic structure and styling

+3. JSC201A1: JavaScript Fundamentals (7 days)

+   - JavaScript syntax, functions, objects, asynchronous programming.
+   - Project: Personal Portfolio - Adding interactive elements

+4. RBY501A1: Ruby Fundamentals (5 days)

+   - Ruby syntax, OOP, modules, file I/O.
+   - Project: Blog Application - Ruby setup and basic types

+5. ROR601A1: Ruby on Rails Fundamentals (10 days)

+   - Rails project structure, MVC architecture, ORM.
+   - Project: Blog Application - Creating Rails components

+6. REA401A1: React Fundamentals (7 days)

+   - React basics, components, hooks, state management adapted for use with Rails backend.
+   - Project: Blog Application - Implementing routing and data fetching

+7. DBM501A1: Database Fundamentals (7 days)

+   - Relational database concepts, SQL basics adapted for PostgreSQL.
+   - Project: E-commerce Platform - Database setup and product catalog

+8. AUT601A1: Authentication and Authorization (5 days)

+   - User authentication, JWT, OAuth, role-based access control adapted for Rails Authentication.
+   - Project: E-commerce Platform - User authentication and protected routes

+9. API701A1: API Development (7 days)

+   - RESTful API design, versioning, documentation, security adapted for Rails API.
+   - Project: E-commerce Platform - API routes for product and user management

+10. INT701A1: Integrating Frontend and Backend (7 days)

+    - Connecting frontend to backend, state management, API consumption adapted for Rails + React.
+    - Project: Task Management Application - TDD approach to core features

+11. TES801A1: Testing and Quality Assurance (7 days)

+    - Unit testing, integration testing, end-to-end testing partially reused for Ruby-based stacks.
+    - Project: Task Management Application - CI/CD setup and deployment

+12. DEP901A1: DevOps and Deployment (5 days)

+    - CI/CD, cloud deployment, containerization adapted for AWS.
+    - Project: Task Management Application - CI/CD setup and deployment

+13. OPT1001A1: Performance Optimization (5 days)

+    - Backend and frontend optimization, caching, load testing partially reused for Ruby-based stacks.
+    - Project: Social Media Dashboard - Optimized data fetching and rendering